RobinL/terrarium2/README.md

 Stores the directions in which travel is possible

 *Grid
-Stores the current state of the terrarium.
+Stores the current state of the terrarium in an array of objects.
 Limited number of methods for changing grid data

 *Points